-Heading to the Chicago Botanical Garden, Garfield Park Conservatory, or Lurie Garden in Millennium Park, makes for a perfectly, lazy, Sunday afternoon.
+Heading to the Chicago Botanic Garden, Garfield Park Conservatory, or Lurie Garden in Millennium Park, makes for a perfectly, lazy, Sunday afternoon.
 Between the lush greenery, tropical temperatures, and landscaping, there’s so much beauty to take in and appreciate, right here in Chicago.
 Whether you prefer to take a class or attend an event with the family, or you just simply want to wander the gardens on your own, there are plenty of things to do on the spring calendar at these notable venues.

 Take In A Concert

 Taking in a concert at Ravinia during the springtime in Chicago is a great way to share in the experience with others and make some long-lasting memories.
 Now that the 2017 Ravinia Lineup has been released, you can start looking for shows you’re interested in and securing tickets.
 With a variety of genres and styles of music, there’s something for everyone.
 Ranging from John Legend and One Republic, to La La Land and Aretha Franklin, there’s definitely no deficit in talent.